slimndap/wp-theatre/readme.txt

     * Renamed 'productions' to 'events'.
     * Simplified the events admin screen.
     * Added a new `{{prices}}` placeholder for productions (0.15.3).
+    * Events can now be filtered by tags (0.15.5).

 * Bugfix
     * The translation setting for the header above events on the productions page was also being used in other places (eg. the admin menu) (0.15.2).
 Thank you [Bob Morris](https://wordpress.org/support/profile/bob-morris)!
 	* Seasons are now hidden from search results (0.15.3).
+	* The post slug was not working for events when using bulk edit in the events admin screen (0.15.5).

 = 0.14 =